 Synairgen plc (LON:SNG) is currently running a two-part phase II trial evaluating SNG001.
 This is an inhaled interferon beta drug candidate designed for people with chronic obstructive pulmonary disease (COPD) who are also suffering cold or flu infections.

 It has completed the first part of its SG015 study, assessing the safety of the treatment.
-The second instalment is underway at 15 separate sites.
-Synairgen expects the trial to continue into the 2019/20 peak period for cold and flu.

 The company’s Australian partner has completed phase I trials and toxicology on a LOXL2 inhibitor developed by Synairgen.